RoturTW/docs/languages/rtr/structure.md

 # RTR Structure

-RTR (Rotur Template Runtime) is a lightweight scripting language with a simple but powerful structure.
+RTR is a lightweight scripting language with a simple but powerful structure.
 This document outlines the core components and structure of RTR code.

 ## Program Structure